 It is a single machine that holds the wire, gas and power supply in a mobile cart that allows welding anywhere that you can plug it in!
 These are what most people call MIG welders and what most welding supply stores sell as MIG welders.
 These machines also do gasless MIG welding or AKA Flux Cored Arc Welding.
 They are both the same machine!
 The down side is they are limited on power so heavy plate welding is an issue unless you switch to flux cored arc welding wire.
 On the other hand they are a great choice for the average metal that is MIG welded.
 The Machine on the above is a ESAB 250 MIGmaster Pro MIG welder.

 Multi process machines are the choice for most professional welders.
 These are nothing more than an all purpose power supply that requires additional equipment.
 These multi process machines come in two forms:

 - A General Power Supply

-The machine on the right is a Miller XMT multi process welding power supply.
+The machine on the above is a Miller XMT multi process welding power supply.